DanRezo/First-Timers/README.md

 ## Casting a double to an int.

 Converting information to a new form is called *casting*.
 Casting produces a new value that is a different type of variable or object than it's source.
-Casting doesn'y actually change the value, instead a new variable or object is created in the format you need.
+Casting doesn't actually change the value, instead a new variable or object is created in the format you need.
 To cast information into a new format, put the new format surrounded by parens in front of it.

 Here is an example of casting an integer to a string